School District of Reedsburg

 The School District of Reedsburg is a school district based in the city of Reedsburg, Wisconsin.
 It serves the city of Reedsburg, the villages of Ironton, La Valle, Loganville, and Rock Springs, and the surrounding rural area.
 Reedsburg has a seven-member Board of Education that governs the district and selects the superintendent.

 The district administers three elementary schools, one middle school, and one high school, for a total of five schools.

 The district is a member of Cooperative Educational Service Agency (CESA) #5.

 History

 The first school in Reedsburg was organized in 1849 and served 7 students at first.
 The next year, a school district was formed and a house on Walnut Street was remodeled into a school house.

-In 2010 the school district started a 4 year old kindergarten program in 2 schools.
+In 2010 the school district started a 4 year old kindergarten program in 2 schools, Pineview and Westside Elementary.

 2017 referendum

 In 2017 a referendum was held to consider the closing of South School and opening a new elementary school.
 The referendum passed and a $32,000,000 million school was built on the edge of the city.
 The new school, named Prairie Ridge Intermediate School, was opened in 2019.
 Subsequently, South School was closed and later redeveloped into apartments.